Executive Group

 Director: Claire McPherson

-Claire McPherson became Director of Universities Scotland on 25 March 2024, joining from the Scottish Government.
+Claire McPherson became Director of Universities Scotland in March 2024, joining from the Scottish Government.

 Claire has worked in various roles in over a decade of service in the Scottish Government, including: Constitutional Policy and Engagement in the lead up to the 2014 Independence Referendum; Cross Government Strategy and Programme for Government delivery; Deputy Head of First Minister Policy and Delivery Unit; Public Sector Reform; Community Empowerment; Third Sector strategic lead; Population and Migration Strategy.